 Where each part has the following function:

-• Setup function: This function runs every time the Arduino board is turned on or the Reset button is pressed.
-It initializes peripherals, communications, variables, etc.
+- Setup function: This function runs every time the Arduino board is powered on or the Reset button is pressed.
+It performs initialization of peripherals, communications, variables, etc.

-• Loop function: This function runs continuously.
-It performs the bulk of the tasks of the automaton.
+- Loop function: This function runs continuously.
+It performs the main tasks of the automaton.

-This setup (one setup function and a continuously running loop) is common in automation programming, being the only one allowed by the standard Arduino IDE.
+This configuration (a setup function and a continuously running loop) is common in automation programming and is the only one allowed by the standard Arduino IDE.
 Other configurations are possible using other IDEs.

-To test the functionality of our setup, we will use one of the examples included in the Arduino IDE.
+To test our setup, we will use one of the examples included in the Arduino IDE.

 const int pinLED= 13; //assign LED variable as 13